onurqnel/MyCSJourney/src/content/posts/Probability.md

 \sigma = \sqrt{\text{Var}(X)}
 $$

-> **Note:** A smaller variance or standard deviation means the data is **more concentrated** around the mean.
-Larger values indicate a **wider spread**.

 ---

 ### Chebyshev's Theorem

-Provides a lower bound on the proportion of values that lie within a certain number of standard deviations from the mean, regardless of the distribution shape.
 For any random variable with  $\mu$ and standard deviation $\sigma$, the proportion of data within $k$ standard deviations of the mean is at least:

 $$
 P(|X - \mu| < k\sigma) \geq 1 - \frac{1}{k^2}, \quad \text{for } k > 1